Support Work in Schools and Colleges – Level 2 Award (Teaching Assistants)

-The Support Work in Schools – Level 2 Award course has been designed to provide learners with the knowledge and skills needed when volunteering/working directly with children and young people in primary, secondary or special school environments.
+The Support Work in Schools – Level 2 Award course has been designed to provide you with the knowledge and skills needed when volunteering/working directly with children and young people in primary, secondary or special school environments.
 It covers a wide range of areas, including children and young people’s development, supporting children and young people’s positive behaviour, and communication and professional relationships.

 - Be aged 19 years or above